holiday-shop/public-shopping-website/README.rst

 Deploying a feature branch for multivariate testing or A/B deployments
 ----

+* **Time to demo:** 5 minutes
+* **Why is this cool?:** Feature branches are commonly used by developers to develop new features that have not yet been integrated into the main application.
+Product Managers might typically want to deploy a feature branch to see how users accept this feature, to test it works as expected, and gradually introduce it as users respond positively.

 * Use the .NET Core Builder Image to deploy (the master branch) as normal.
 This must be built with a v2.0 builder.